 “Wide open highways going ninety-five!
 Rock ‘n’ roll music just to stay alive!”
 She drove the rhythm with her guitar.
 She stomped the down beat with her boots.
-She screamed the vocals, and her voice echoed back from the concrete walls charged with the power of that ’57 T-Bird she’d inherited from her folks when their plane crashed somewhere in Mexico, leaving her at the age of seventeen with a car that just wouldn’t slow down—and a family tradition of crime.
+She screamed the vocals, and her voice echoed back from the concrete walls charged with the power of that ’57 T-Bird she’d inherited from her folks when their plane crashed somewhere in Mexico, leaving her at the age of seventeen with a car that just wouldn’t slow down—and a family tradition of not exactly following the law.

 She rode the high of that song and this life she’d chosen, which had taken her and her band through Chicago, Detroit, Austin, New York—their relentless touring had brought them fans in all those cities now—until the song and the tour ended in an even more squealing climax with Buzzard thumping out a furious heartbeat on the bass and Gary crescendoing to new heights until Mercedes went totally nuts bashing every drum and cymbal she had.